Polish bishops defend John Paul II after McCarrick report

 The Vatican report notes the church’s long-standing excuse that John Paul was blind to the pain of abuse victims because he saw first-hand how priests in his native Poland were intentionally discredited with false accusations by Communist authorities.

 Gadecki, the president of the Polish bishops’ conference, formally asked the Vatican last year to elevate John Paul to the church’s greatest honor, naming him a “doctor of the church” and patron saint of Europe.
-But he recently acknowledged that Francis hadn’t backed the request and that most bishops’ conferences ignored his request for support.
+But he recently acknowledged that Francis hadn’t backed the request and that most bishops’ conferences ignored his plea for support.

 Francis commissioned the McCarrick report after a former Holy See ambassador to the U.S., Archbishop Carlo Maria Vigano, accused some 20 U.S. and Vatican officials — including Francis himself — of orchestrating the two-decade cover-up of the American clergyman’s misconduct.